-Young was born to enslaved parents, Gabriel & Arminta Young, in 1864 in May's Lick, Kentucky.
+Young was born to enslaved parents, Gabriel & Arminta Young, on March 12th, 1864 in May's Lick, Kentucky.
 That same year his father escaped enslavement and in February 1865 joined the 5th Regiment, U.S. Colored Heavy Artillery.
 Sometime after Gabriel's enlistment, young Charles and his parents relocated from Kentucky to across the river in Ripley, Ohio, seeking a new life in the river town which just happened to be the center of abolitionism.
 Charles flourished in Ripley in academics, foreign languages and in music.
 His public education was supplemented with generous amounts of help from his mother who was educated while she was a slave, a rarity for any slave during those times.
 At age 17 he graduated with academic honors from the integrated high school in 1881.
 After high school, Young taught at the African-American elementary school in Ripley for two years.
 He would continue to chase his thirst for knowledge and education while under the guidance and mentoring of renowned African-American abolitionist John Parker.

 In 1883, Charles Young's father encouraged him to take the entrance examination to the United States Military Academy at West Point.
 Young scored the second highest on the exam and was not selected to the Academy that year.
 When the candidate ahead of him dropped out of West Point, Young would receive his opportunity the following year.
 He entered West Point on June 10, 1884 to become only the ninth African American to attend the Academy and only the third to graduate.
 The other two African-American graduates, Henry Ossian Flipper (1877) & John Hanks Alexander (1887), would earn their commissions but would only see short careers in the Army.
 Flipper would be drummed out of the Army over controversial and questionable charges of "...conduct unbecoming an officer..."
 In the mid-1990's, his descendants began a campaign to restore his name and clear his legacy of these charges.
 On February 19, 1999, President William Jefferson Clinton pardoned Lieutenant Henry O. Flipper of those charges.
 Lieutenant John Hanks Alexander would be a classmate of Charles Young at West Point and they would serve together at Ft.
 Duquesne, Utah for a few years before Alexander would leave to become a professor at Wilberforce University in Ohio.
 Young would be dispatched to Wilberforce shortly after Anderson died of a sudden heart condition in 1894.